jara001/f1tenth-rules/rules_v3.md

 - The surface friction may slightly differ across the track.
 - When the track is delimited by a set of pipes (on top of each other) there might be gaps between them.

+### Track behaviour

+_Note: I want to make it as a collection of rules "how to behave on the track"._

+_Note: Eventually, "racer stance" should be here as well._

 ### Track Features